paraches/ListViewPullToRefreshAnimation/README.md

-Android ListView add/remove cell with animation
+Android ListView add/remove cell and pull to refresh with animation

 Original **collapse** function is from http://stackoverflow.com/questions/4946295/android-expand-collapse-animation.